BrunaRihl/FineShine-Jewellery/README.md

 * **stripe**: used for integrating Stripe payment processing into Django applications.

+* **pytz**: Used for accurate and cross-platform timezone calculations.
+It helps in converting and working with different timezones.

 * **time**: used for handling time-related functionalities such as pausing program execution, calculating the duration of operations / scheduling actions to occur at specific times.

 * **datetime**: Used for date and time manipulation.

 ## Deployment